>> Top Black Friday Offers (Still Active) <<

 Disk Cloning FAQs

-No, Windows 10 does not currently contain any built-in disk cloning software as of the time of last updating this guide in September 2023.
-This means if you do wish to clone a hard drive containing a Windows 10 operating system then some third-party disk cloning software must be used.
+No, neither Windows 10 nor the latest Windows 11 do not currently contain any built-in disk cloning software as of the time of last updating this guide in January 2024.
+This means if you do wish to clone a hard drive containing a Windows 10 or Windows 11 operating system then some third-party disk cloning software must be used.

-Yes, Windows 10 will run absolutely fine on a solid-state drive (SSD) and provides full support for such hardware!
+Yes, both Windows 10 and Windows 11 will run absolutely fine on a solid-state drive (SSD) and will provide full support for such hardware.

-The decision of whether to make use of disk cloning or disk image backups depends upon the process being completed.
-If you are simply wanting to make a copy of an existing disk to a new / secondary disk (e.g., migrating an existing system from an existing mechanical disk over to a newer SSD drive) then disk cloning would be the most efficient solution.
-On the other hand, should you wish to keep multiple copies of said original disk and potentially store them longer term in a disk space efficient manor, then disk image backup software will be the best solution.
+The decision of whether to make use of disk cloning or disk image-based backups depends upon the exact process being completed and the intended result required.
+If you are simply wanting to make a copy of an existing disk to a new or secondary disk (e.g., when migrating an existing system from an existing mechanical disk across to a newer SSD drive) then disk cloning would be the most efficient solution.
+On the other hand, should you wish to keep multiple copies of said original disk and potentially store these versions longer term in a disk space efficient manor, then disk imaging-based backup software will be the best solution.

 Generally speaking, when cloning an existing (and working) system disk, everything on said disk will be copied across to the new disk meaning it will also be bootable by default.

-If you do perform such a cloning operation then be sure to either remove the old hard drive before re-booting your system onto the new disk or, alternatively, using your motherboard’s BIOS or UEFI settings, change the device boot order so as to ensure the new disk will be booted from first.
+If you do perform such cloning operations then always be sure to either remove the old hard drive form the device before then re-booting your system on the new (cloned) disk or, alternatively, using your motherboard’s BIOS or UEFI settings, change the device boot order so as to ensure the new disk will be booted from first.

-NB – It can be easy to forget to change the boot order after a disk cloning operation has taken place and this means there is a risk you could end up booting to the original (old) disk.
+NB – It can be easy to forget to change the boot order after a disk cloning operation has taken place and this means there is a risk you could end up booting into the original (old) disk as a result.
 Being this the case, I would always recommend physically removing the old disk drive after a cloning operation has been completed (when feasible to do so) to help reduce the risk of this issue occurring!

-Yes, cloning a disk drive copies across all data on a 1:1 basis!
+Yes, cloning a disk drive will copy across all data on a 1:1 basis, including the operating system itself!

-In most circumstances there is usually no requirement nor benefits in wiping a hard disk before cloning an existing disk drive across to it.
+In most circumstances there is usually no requirement nor meaningful benefit in wiping a hard disk before cloning an existing disk drive across to it.

 One possible exception to this rule is when the newly cloned disk is to then potentially be passed on to another person, recycled or otherwise sold. in such cases it might be wise to perform a secure wiping of the drive and all data upon it prior to commencing the disk cloning process.